root-project/root/README/README.CXXMODULES.md

 comparable to the ROOT PCH.
 The trade-off is that we will decrease the encapsulation and leak information about implementation-specific header files.

-The main focus for this technology preview was not in performance due to time considerations.
-We have invested some resources in optimizations and we would like to show you (probably outdated) preliminary performance
+The main focus for the technology preview was not in performance until recently.
-results:
+We have invested some resources in optimizations and we would like to show you (probably outdated) performance results:

   * Memory footprint -- mostly due to importing all C++ Modules at startup we see overhead which depends on the number of preloaded modules.
 For